githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions2.md

   <img width="690" alt="image" src="https://user-images.githubusercontent.com/25735209/111984902-f8471b00-8b31-11eb-9a17-93912e303c54.png">

-## Download the deployable artifact from GitHub Packages and deploy to staging environment
+## Download artifact from GitHub Packages and deploy to staging

 For staging environment, we will create a new public repository and publish a branch from this to GitHub Pages to simulate a separate stage environment.